Strathclyde Sport Union’s Small Grant Scheme project

 Students genuinely couldn’t wrap their heads around the fact they were getting a free breakfast with no catch.

 From a first glance you could agree it maybe seemed a bit strange.
-The Sports Union putting on a wellbeing stall in the library during exams isn’t exactly our usual scene but when we first heard about the Think Positive Small Grant fund it got our minds whirring around what we could do.
+The Sports Union putting on a wellbeing stall in the library during exams isn’t exactly our usual scene but when we first heard about the Think Positive Small Grant scheme it got our minds whirring around what we could do.

 The idea came together fairly organically; there are no sports fixtures during exams to allow students to focus on their studies so that in turn, provides us in the Sports Union with a fair amount of free time so we thought why not uses that to put on some student support?
 We’re no experts on stress management over here but we do know a good day starts off with your breakfast.
 A simple and easy way to get your day off on the right foot.
 We also know that this is usually the most neglected meal of the day, let alone during the stressful exam period.
 Therefore, the solution came to us, give students their breakfast in the library when they come in; no fuss, no going out of their way, just a simple,